gvwilson/sensibleadventures/nardica/nardica.md

 Ten minutes later
-Iffy turned the corner onto Rocking Horse Street and hurried toward the stubby dead-end canal that Rothera's mechanics used as a repair yard.
+Iffy turned the corner onto Rocking Horse Street and hurried toward a stubby never-finished canal that Rothera's mechanics had taken over to use as a repair yard.
-A sleek Marine cutter was tied up on one side while crab-like bots scrambled over its sides scraping off the weaponized barnacles that would, if left unchecked, slowly devour its fractal carbon hull.
+A sleek Marine cutter was tied up on one side while crab-like bots scrambled over its hull to scrape off the weaponized barnacles that would, if left unchecked, slowly devour the fractal carbon that made it nearly frictionless.
 Iffy would normally have stopped to watch, but right then she had other things on her mind.